-Huntsville Mayor Tommy Battle and other officials made the announcement today at the future site, John Hunt Park.
+Huntsville Mayor Tommy Battle and other officials made the announcement back in January 2021 at the future site, John Hunt Park.

 Officials with the City of Huntsville and Community Foundation team are working directly with The Skatepark Project, Tony Hawk’s national skatepark advocacy charity, to make sure the project is done efficiently and up to standards.